 Vector analysis is a technique used to further analyze the driver in order to determine the underlying system impairment (articular, neural, visceral, myofascial) for the driver.
 A “listening” approach to vector analysis was used to determine system impairments for Mr. COP.
 This specific skill involves correcting the primary driver to the point of first resistance (R1) and then letting go and feeling (passive listening) for the location, direction, and length of the first vector that pulls the driver back into non-optimal alignment.

-There was an underlying neural system impairment that was causing the failed load transfer in the 6th and 7th thoracic rings.
-During the vector analysis, it was evident that both these rings were correctable, suggesting that the joints of these rings were neither stiff nor fixated; the articular system was not impaired.
+There was an underlying neural system impairment that was causing the non-optimal alignment and biomechanics of the 6th and 7th thoracic rings.
+During the vector analysis, it was evident that both these rings were correctable, suggesting that the joints of these thoracic rings were neither stiff nor fixated; the articular system was not impaired.
 Upon release of the correction, the “feel” (passive listening) of the vector was on the right posterior aspect of the ring and the resultant pull on the right side was inferior and long.
-Over-activation was palpable in the fibers of the right longissimus muscle that attach to the transverse processes and adjacent ribs of the 6th and 7th rings.
+Over-activation was palpable in the fibers of the right longissimus muscle that attach to the transverse processes and adjacent ribs of the 6th and 7th thoracic rings.

 Vector analysis helps determine the most dominant vector that needs to be addressed.
 As is common in more persistent pain situations, release of the dominant vector of over active muscle will reveal other vectors.
 It is like peeling back all the layers of an onion.
 Once the right longissimus (to 6th and 7th rings) was released with a dry needling technique, over-activation (neural system impairment) was noted in the left latissimus dorsi and left serratus anterior muscles.